libregis/GST101/docs/Lab3.md

 30. Click the Export as image button ![Export as Image Button](figures/Lab3/image_button.png "Export as Image Button").

-31. Choose JPEG as the Save as type and save the image to your Lab 4 folder.
-Name the file “Lab4_Map.jpg” and click Save.
+31. Choose JPEG as the Save as type and save the image to your `GST101\data\Lab3` folder.
+Name the file “Lab3_Map.jpg” and click Save.

 32. The final map should look like Figure below.